 Approximately 170 domestically owned and operated vessels (mostly 15 to 25 m) make up the main part of the domestic commercial New Zealand tuna fishing fleet.
-These vessels fish using troll or longline gear, with some switching between gear types seasonally or operating for part of the year in non-tuna fisheries (Table 4).
+These vessels use troll or longline gear, with some switching between gear types seasonally or operating for part of the year in non-tuna fisheries (Table 4).
 Some of these vessels do a limited amount of pole and line and handline fishing, but there is no dedicated pole and line or handline fishery in New Zealand.
 All surface longline vessels reported in Table 4 targeted a species complex including tuna and swordfish.

 There has been a significant reduction in the New Zealand tuna fleet since 2001 (Figure 2).
-Most of the reduction has occurred in vessels smaller than 50 GRT, although some reduction is also seen in larger vessels.
+Most of the reduction has occurred in vessels smaller than 50 GRT, although some reduction has also been seen in larger vessels.

-Four New Zealand flagged Class-6 purse seiners (vessels with over 4256t combined hold capacity) have fished in the EEZs of Pacific Island States and on the high seas of the equatorial western and central Pacific Ocean (WCPO) since 2000.
-Two of these vessels have traditionally also fished part of the year within New Zealand fisheries waters targeting free swimming (unassociated) schools of skipjack.
-The number of smaller capacity domestic-based purse seiners had declined to 5 vessels by 2009.
+Four New Zealand flagged Class-6 purse seiners (vessels with over 4,256 t combined hold capacity) have fished in the EEZs of Pacific Island States and on the high seas of the equatorial western and central Pacific Ocean (WCPO) since 2000.
+Two of these vessels traditionally also fish part of the year within New Zealand fisheries waters targeting free swimming (unassociated) schools of skipjack.
+The number of smaller capacity domestic-based purse seiners had declined to five vessels by 2009 and has remained at that level.

 There has been no foreign licensed access for tuna longline fishing in New Zealand fisheries waters since 1995 and only vessels operated by New Zealand companies have fished using longlines in New Zealand fisheries waters since that time.
-The only foreign licences issued since 1995 for fishing in New Zealand fisheries waters have been to US purse vessel operating under the Multilateral Treaty between the Government of the United States of America and the Governments of certain Pacific Island Countries (commonly referred to as the US Tuna Treaty).
+The only foreign licences issued since 1995 for fishing in New Zealand fisheries waters have been to US purse seine vessels operating under the Multilateral Treaty between the Government of the United States of America and the Governments of certain Pacific Island Countries (commonly referred to as the US Tuna Treaty).

 A small fleet of foreign owned longline vessels on charter to New Zealand fishing companies have operated in New Zealand fisheries waters since the late 1980s.
-These longliners targeted southern bluefin tuna, although a mixed bag of species including other tunas and swordfish are landed.
+These longliners target southern bluefin tuna, although a mixed bag of species including other tunas and swordfish are caught.
 On one occasion two vessels were chartered to target albacore tuna.
-In 2006, three Australian flagged vessels entered the longline fishery under charter arrangements, targeting bigeye tuna and swordfish.
+In 2006, three Australian flagged vessels entered the longline fishery under charter arrangements for two years, targeting bigeye tuna and swordfish.

-Table 1: Estimated whole weight (t) of tuna and swordfish landed by New Zealand flagged vessels active in the WCPFC Convention Area, for years 2006 to 2010 (0 refers to catches < 500 kg).
-NZFW refers to catches within New Zealand fishery waters (200nm of the coastline), and ET refers to catches outside this area.
-The 2010 figures are preliminary.
+Table 1: Estimated whole weight (t) of tuna and swordfish landed by New Zealand flagged vessels active in the WCPFC Convention Area, for years 2007 to 2011 (0 refers to catches < 500 kg).
+NZFW refers to catches within New Zealand fishery waters (200nm off the coastline), and ET refers to catches outside this area.
+The 2011 figures are preliminary.
 Note: the estimates presented in this Table may differ from those estimated by the SPC (WCPFC-2008-IP-11 rev2) due to differences in the estimation procedures used for the purse seine catch.